 Post-surgical recovery is a delicate phase where the body heals and regenerates.
 The spine, being central to bodily functions, demands optimal alignment during rest to:

-Understanding and implementing the right sleeping positions after spine surgery is paramount for a smooth recovery journey.
+Understanding and implementing the right sleeping positions after spine surgery is paramount for a smooth recovery journey, especially when considering the Sleeping tips for After Spine Surgery and aiming for optimal healing.

 Why Back Sleeping is Ideal After Spinal Surgery